 Our vision is that every General Practice Nurse in Ireland will have equal access to appropriate quality education and the specialist role of the General Practice Nurse in General Practice will be recognised, acknowledged, and valued.

 Benefits of Membership

-Reduced Delegate Fee for the annual IPNA Educational Conference/AGM.
-All aspects of the conference, i.e. theme, speakers, clinical workshops, poster display area, research presentations, awards and exhibitors, are specifically relevant to Practice Nurses.
+Reduced Delegate Fee for the annual IGPNEA Educational Conference/AGM.
+All aspects of the conference, i.e. theme, speakers, clinical workshops, poster display area, research presentations, awards and exhibitors, are specifically relevant to General Practice Nurses.

-The Irish Practice Nurses Association (IPNA) is a professional membership association of Practice Nurses and was granted Charitable Tax Exemption (CHY 17932) in June 2008.
-The main objective of the association “is the advancement of education in general practice in Ireland by promoting and assisting nurses in further education programmes and to provide a forum for the dissemination of information on developments in the Practice Nursing field which will promote the highest standards of care to benefit the community.”
+The Irish General Practice Nurses Educational Association (IGPNEA) is a professional membership association of General Practice Nurses and was granted Charitable Tax Exemption (CHY 17932) in June 2008.
+The main objective of the association “is the advancement of education in general practice in Ireland by promoting and assisting nurses in further education programmes and to provide a forum for the dissemination of information on developments in the General Practice Nursing field which will promote the highest standards of care to benefit the community.”

 - 1989 Circular 5/89 from Department of Health announces new subsidy available to GPs to assist with the cost of employing a Practice Nurse.

 - 1990 Practice Nurses, like all nurses, are required by An Bord Altranais to maintain clinical competence.
 However no specific formal education exists, so Practice Nurses around Ireland start to meet in small groups to share information and source relevant education.
 IPNA logo designed by Kate MacCormack (daughter of Netta Williams, a founding member of the IPNA).